 6. Add your hair tie.

-I really like these clear hair ties so they don’t detract from the braid.
-You can also wrap around a little bit of your hair around the elastic to cover it.
+I really like clear hair ties so they don’t detract from the braid.
+You can also wrap around a little bit of your hair around the small elastic to cover it.
 Either tuck it under the elastic or secure with a bobby pin.